moj-analytical-services/mojap-metadata/README.md

     - _database\_name:_ a kwarg, the name of the glue database to put the table.
 This can also be a property of the metadata object, dict, or file

     If primary_key or/and glue_table_properties are populated in the table schema/metadata, _generate\_from\_meta_ will update the table parameters in the
     Glue Catalog with these key-value pairs.
 The key-value pairs in glue_table_properties must be of type string.
+Any properties that have special uses in AWS will not be updated (_glue_table_properties_aws variable in glue_converter).

 - **generate_to_meta:** generates a Metadata object for a specified table from glue, takes the following arguments:
     - _database:_ the name of the glue database